-This bill aims to enhance transparency in independent expenditure political communications in West Virginia by amending the reporting requirements for independent expenditures.
-Key changes include extending the reporting timeframe from 15 to 30 days, lowering the spending threshold for reporting independent expenditures for statewide, legislative, or multicounty judicial candidates from $5,000 to $1,000, and reducing the aggregate spending threshold from $10,000 to $2,500.
+This bill aims to enhance transparency in independent expenditure political communications in West Virginia by amending the reporting requirements outlined in the Code of West Virginia.
+Key changes include extending the reporting timeframe for independent expenditures from 15 to 30 days, lowering the spending threshold for reporting independent expenditures for statewide, legislative, or multicounty judicial candidates from $5,000 to $1,000, and reducing the aggregate spending threshold for independent expenditures from $10,000 to $2,500.
 Additionally, the bill mandates that both written and spoken disclaimers be included in certain digital communications related to these expenditures.

 Statutes affected: Introduced Version: 3-8-2